October 4, 2019

 Due to the altitude and low humidity of our high plains and mountains, the wooden panels used for snow fences are perfectly dried by the sun and wind.
 This natural drying process bypasses the energy-intensive need for kiln drying.

 Because our wood never has to go into a kiln, we actually remove more carbon CO2 from the atmosphere than Centennial Woods is responsible for creating.
 This is known as “Carbon Negative”.

 Even when shipped overseas our wood arrives carbon negative, because it has never had to be in a kiln.
-As a result, we have repurposed more than 18 million feet of reclaimed wood as of the end of 2016, and have avoided more than 18,000 tons of CO2 emissions as of the end of 2017.
+As a result, we have repurposed more than 18 million feet of reclaimed wood and have avoided more than 18,000 tons of CO2 emissions since 1999.

 In addition to being carbon negative, Centennial Woods reclaimed wood is FSC® Recycled 100% and contributes toward satisfying Credits MR3, MR4 and MR5 under LEED®.
 Unlike most barn wood or salvaged building planks, our repurposed wood has never been chemically-treated or painted; meaning no harmful off-gassing, lead paint, insects, or other contaminants will make its way into your home or business.
 In addition, you can always order more wood from us in the future and know that it will be consistent in color, quality, and dimensions.